 - become visible to you as a target for assignments in the other tabs; and

-- appear as a tab in your class-card (see below).
+- appear as a tab in your course card (see below).

-After the end-date of the course, the class will be archived at the bottom of
+After the end-date of the course, the course will be archived at the

-the manage-courses tab, under the heading "Old Courses".
-Once the class is
+bottom of the manage-courses tab, under the heading "Old Courses".

-archived, You'll still be able to edit the class' properties, download grades
+Once the course is archived, you'll still be able to edit the course's

 Assign Textbook Problems

 Within this tab, you can assign textbook problem sets from the Carnap book to your courses, setting particular due-dates and due-times.
 There are currently 17 problem sets available, but more are likely to appear in the future.
-Once a problem set is assigned to a given class, it will appear on the user-page of everyone enrolled in that class.
+Once a problem set is assigned to a given course, it will appear on the user-page of everyone enrolled in that course.